-&lt;sup>5See Berg, Karam, and Laxton (2006a,b) for a description of the basic model as well as Epstein and others (2006) and Argov and others (2007) for examples of applications and extensions.
+4See Berg, Karam, and Laxton (2006a,b) for a description of the basic model as well as Epstein and others (2006) and Argov and others (2007) for examples of applications and extensions.
 Currently, there are several country desks at the Fund using the model to support forecasting and policy analysis and to better structure their dialogue with member countries.
-A number of inflation-targeting central banks have used similar models as an integral part of their Forecasting and Policy Analysis Systems-see Coats, Laxton and Rose (2003) for a discussion about how models are used in inflation-targeting countries, preparing their projections.
+A number of inflation-targeting central banks have used similar models as an integral part of their Forecasting and Policy Analysis Systems-see Coats, Laxton and Rose (2003) for a discussion about how such models are used in inflation-targeting countries, to analyze the effects on a number of countries of shocks in one country and of global shocks.
+Moreover, the model will be programmed in such way that researchers will be able to add other countries to the model in a relatively straightforward manner.
+Such models will give forecasters a new tool to assist them in preparing worldwide forecasts and in carrying out alternative policy simulations in the global context.
+There is strong demand for such an empirically based multi-country model, both for IMF surveillance work and for helping central bank forecasters to assess the external environment in preparing their projections.
 Large-scale DSGE models show promise in this regard, but we are years away from developing empirically-based multi-country versions of these models.
 While global VARs (GVARs) have been developed for forecasting exercises, they are not very useful for policy analysis because they lack the identification restrictions necessary to obtain plausible impulse response functions.

-Third, given the importance in recent years of financial-real linkages, we have been experimenting both in the previous paper and in this paper with financial variables that might be helpful in explaining economic developments and in forecasting future movements of the economy.
-In the earlier paper, we used a single financial variable, a US bank lending tightening measure (BLT), which contributed importantly to the explanation of movements of the US economy over the sample period and also improved out-of-sample forecasting.
-We continue to use the BLT variable in this paper.
+Third, given the importance in recent years of financial-real linkages, we have been experimenting with financial variables that might be helpful in explaining economic developments and in forecasting future movements of the economy.
+Thus far, we have used a single financial variable, a US bank lending tightening measure (BLT{us}), which contributed importantly to the explanation of movements of the US economy over the sample period and also improved out-of-sample forecasting.
 In future papers we will broaden the use of financial variables to include a number of financial measures of risk in the United States and other countries.